asherbhs/apl-book/book/combinatorics/counting-functions.md

 Consider again the balls and boxes example we've just seen.
 It involves assigning a box to each ball we have.
 In other words, each placement of balls is equivalent to a monadic function which takes a ball as input, and returns the box it is placed in as output.
 We've been working with our fruit example until now, but to show how our problems can work for any set, we're going to start using generic sets of inputs and outputs.
 This is not quite as fun but it helps to forget about the details of examples and just think about the counting itself.
 Specifically, we'll just use `⍳k` as our $k$ element input set (our 'balls'), and `⍳n` as our $n$ element output set (our 'boxes') from now on.
 In traditional mathematical notation, this means we're working with functions $f$ with type $f:[k]\to[n]$.

-For each $k$ and $n$, there are `n*k` possible functions from `⍳k` to `⍳n` (functions with type $[k]\to[n]$).
+For each $k$ and $n$, there are `n*k` possible functions from `⍳k` to `⍳n` (functions with type $[k]\to[n]$), since there are $n$ options for each of the $k$ inputs.
 However, our counting problems usually have fewer valid assignments than this.
 For example, in our $k$-permutations problem, we only allowed at most one ball to be placed in each box, which means any function that places two or more balls in the same box isn't counted.

 ```{code-cell}
 Valid3Permutation←{